papousek/spiderpig/docs/examples.md

 ## Caching

 Spiderpig is also able to cache time-expensive compuations.
-In this case, the working directory has to specifyied.
-Imagine the following scenario where we try to compute fibonacci numbers:
+In this case, the working directory has to be specifyied.
+Imagine the following scenario where we try to compute the Fibonacci numbers:

 ```python
 import spiderpig as sp